 Off to the Side - Exploring Other Paths

-Today I am thinking of things philosophical - and ended up editing a picture that reminded me of that philosophical.
+Today, I am thinking of things philosophically, and I ended up editing a picture that reminded me of that philosophy.

-The photo was of a narrow path, next to a bluff, over jagged rocks and clumps of last year's leaves, with a waterfall pouring over the trail.
+The photo showed a narrow path next to a bluff, over jagged rocks and clumps of last year's leaves, with a waterfall pouring over the trail.

-I remembered that I had seen this side fall during our latest hike and wanting to get a shot of it, but it was rather challenging to do.
+I remembered seeing this side fall during our latest hike and wanting to get a shot of it, but it was rather challenging to do so.

 It was raining that day and had been raining heavily for weeks (I suspect this waterfall exists only during heavy rains).
 The trail had the interesting "floaty" feel of ground that is so saturated that the entire forest floor feels as if it is suspended in a lake and that you are walking on an air mattress.